 If traffic is being blocked by your car you must move it.
 If you can't move it yourself, you are required to get help or call a tow truck.
 Your car should never block traffic in any situation.

 Many accidents are caused by a driver that broke traffic laws.
 If that is the case then an investigating officer will file charges against the offending driver.
 If you are charged in a traffic accident you will have the opportunity to explain what happened in court.
-Then the traffic court will decide what the penalty is.
+The traffic court will then decide the penalty.
 In many cases you will be required to complete a Traffic Collision Avoidance Course (TCAC).

 A TCAC course is a Florida traffic school course designed to remind drivers of safe driving techniques.
 It can be completed online, in a classroom, or with a video.
-When you complete your TCAC course you will receive a certificate from the course provider that you must deliver to the court.
+When you complete a TCAC course you will receive a Certificate of Completion from the course provider that you must deliver to the court.